tim-baker/embedded-c/README.md

 embedded-c
 ==========

-Code used for UTS subject Embedded C assignments
+Code used for embedded C assignments.